Wall Street Journal Recommended Cooking Class for Kids

 See what other parents are saying »

-You’ll have access to everything in the member area forever, and in case the course ever goes offline, you can download the videos and PDFs to any device.
+You’ll have access to all the course materials forever, and in case the course ever goes offline, you can download the videos and PDFs to any device.
 Downloadable videos also means you can plug them into your Roku, Apple TV or Fire TV and watch your cooking classes on the big screen.

 Create logins for your older kids and let them run through classes 100% on their own in this special dashboard where I talk RIGHT to the kids, including clean-up lessons, quizzes, zero sharp knives, and even presentation training.
 This 9-lesson session needs only 5% adult supervision.
 If you think the Kids Cook Solo program is all you want, click here to skip the VIP access and just get it for $49.95.